 PubMed ID: 16702366

-To determine whether glycemic index and glycemic load are positively associated with colorectal cancer in women, and whether they interact with obese.
+To determine whether glycemic index and glycemic load are positively associated with colorectal cancer in women, and whether they interact with obesity.

 Participants in the Iowa Women's Health Study, which includes women who were age 55 to 69 years at baseline in 1986.